SanthoshiBoyina/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-It contains the different approches and solutions to the problem statements
+This Repo contains the different approches and solutions to the problem statements